Gastrointestinal Bleeding, Ulcers, Heart Attack, Stroke

 ▸ Plavix Heart Attacks and Strokes

-In a desire to increase profits, the manufacturers pushed uses for Plavix which were not FDA approved.
+In a desire to increase profits, the manufacturers allegedly pushed uses for Plavix which were not FDA approved, according to lawsuits filed.
 These Plavix off-label uses significantly increased the risk of heart attacks and strokes, even though the medication was prescribed to reduce the risk of such events.